leo-arch/pacfree/README.md

 This is why `pacfree` automatically removes this kind of blacklisted packages (that is, those based on trademarking and merely technical issues) from Parabola's blacklist, allowing thus only those marked as truly non-free, namely, those tagged as `[nonfree]`, `[semifree]`, and/or `[uses-nonfree]`.

-If you find any bug, and you will, let me know it.
+If you find any bug, and you will, please let me know it.